 While I have always loved writing (sometimes in that love-hate kind of way!), the different elements of my life have made regular writing impossible.
 So, I am going to embrace an intermittent blog, without a regular writing or publishing schedule.
 When inspiration is met with available time, I will write, hoping to share ideas that might be helpful.

-My first new article, Motivation in Isolation, was released this month and will be followed by another article on the topic of motivation more generally in a couple of weeks.
+My first new article, Motivation in Isolation, was released in the summer and I recently released two more articles on the topic of motivation more generally.
 I am excited to share some of the ideas that have had a profound impact on the way I approach practicing and performance.
 In the meantime, I have re-published an earlier article of mine on practicing, originally published on Noa Kageyama’s Bulletproof Musician blog.
 I have also just written a sequel for the Bulletproof Musician blog that will eventually be published here as well.

 If you are interested in these articles, please feel free to register for updates.